DmitryBurnaev/podcast-service/README.md

 ##### Starlette API service (run on `APP_PORT` from your env):
   + AUTH service (JWT-based)
   + PODCAST service (CRUD API for podcasts/episodes)
-  + Some tools and engines for fetching episodes from external resources (youtube as for now)
+  + Some tools and engines for fetching episodes from external resources (YouTube as for now)

 ##### Media storage (S3):
   + episodes